cranndarach/git-tutorial/04-working-with-remotes.md

 ### Integrating this into your workflow

-Keep in mind that `commit`ting and `push`ing are two separate steps.
-You cannot `push` changes that are not `commit`ted, and simply `commit`ting does not `push`.
+Keep in mind that `commit`ting and `push`ing are **two separate steps.** You cannot `push` changes that are not `commit`ted, and `commit`ting by itself does not `push`.
-In that way, you can also save up a bunch of commits and push them in one batch, but typically you would probably just push after each commit.

 ## Review so far

-Let's take a break to review the steps so far.
+Let's take a break to review the git flow so far.
 Note that the order is mostly only locally-dependent (you have to stage before or during the `commit`, not after), but not so much globally-dependent (you can add a remote server whenever you want, as long as it is before you `push`).

 ### Initialize a repository